albertostefanelli/academic_website/content/post/sublime_ride.md

     }
     ```

-8. Enable the Language Server Protocol.
+9. Enable the Language Server Protocol.
 Go to `Tools > Command Palette` and select `LPS: Enable Language Server`.
 You can choose to enable it globally or just for a single project.

+10. Your set up is completed meaning that we are almost done.
+Let's see how to use Sublime/R-IDE to run some code or knit a PDF.

-9. If you have followed the instructions carefully you should have an empty document `untitled` on the left part of the screen and your Terminus console with R open on the right.
+    1. If you have followed the instructions carefully you should have an empty document `untitled` on the left part of the screen and your Terminus console with R open on the right.
 Paste in the empty document the code here under (or open your own R script).
 Click on the bottom right corner and select R as a language syntax (if you opened your own .R script it should be already correctly set).
 You can now send the code to Terminus selecting `R-IDE > Send Code`.
-Alternatively, you can send code also using the keys combination `command+return` on MacOs or `control+return` on Window (same as R-Studio).
-**NB:** If you do not see the R-IDE menu or SendCode is not working properly (nothing appears in the terminal on the right when you send the code), check the previous steps and/or quit and re-open Sublime.
+Alternatively, you can send code also using the keys combination `command+return` on MacOs or `control+return` on Window (same as R-Studio).**NB:** If you do not see the R-IDE menu or SendCode is not working properly (nothing appears in the terminal on the right when you send the code), check the previous steps and/or quit and re-open Sublime.

         ```R
         # A comment: this is a sample script to try out Sublime and SendCode functionalities.
         y=c(12,15,28,17,18)
         x=c(22,39,50,25,18)
         mean(y)
         mean(x)
         plot(x,y)
         ```

-10. Open another Sublime instance and an R-Markdown file of your choice (.rmd).
+    2. Open another Sublime instance and an R-Markdown file of your choice (.rmd).
 If you don't have one ready yet you can use [this draft template](https://github.com/albertostefanelli/rmarkdown_templates) hosted on my GitHub.
 Now you can either knit (compile) the document in different formats changing the YALM meta data or try out any portions of the R code embedded in your .rmd file following step 5 and step 9.
 To kint the document go to `Tools > Build With` and select from the prompt R-Markdown or use the shortcut `command+b` on MacOs or `control+b` on Window to directly knit the file with the default compiler.

-11. Fine tuning **(Optional)**
+12. Fine tuning **(Optional)**
     1. Install rtichoke to get an improved console for R with multiline editing and rich syntax highlight.
 Follow the instructions on the [rtichoke GitHub page](https://github.com/randy3k/rtichoke).
 Remember to type in Terminus (or in your bash terminal) `rtichoke` instead of `r`.
     2. Install [MarkdownEditing](https://packagecontrol.io/packages/MarkdownEditing) or [MarkdownComplements](https://packagecontrol.io/packages/MarkdownComplements) for better Markdown support such as lists and tables.
     3. Install a Git plug-in from the Package Control (point 2) such as [this one](https://github.com/kemayo/sublime-text-git).